Ayiwoma/Statistical-Modelling-with-Python/README.md

 ## Challenges

 The analysis of API coverage in London, UK, encountered challenges due to varying data accessibility and quality across sources.
-While Yelp and Citibike APIs offered comprehensive data, Foursquare posed issues with sparse coverage and inconsistent formats.
 Rigorous data cleaning was essential to mitigate inconsistencies, though extracting meaningful insights required additional effort due to data limitations.

 Despite challenges, statistical models facilitated trend identification.
 These hurdles underscore the importance of robust data processing techniques for informed decision-making.